cataniamatt/git-commands/README.md

 1. Press the 'Create a new repository' button on the GitHub interface.

 2. Give the repository a name and choose if it is a private or public repo.
-Do not add the README,.gitignore or license files at this stage.
+Do not choose to add the README, .gitignore, and license files at this stage.

 3. Create a local directory and repository using the command line.